ArhanChaudhary/qter/media/paper/paper.typ

     cube("wwwwwwwww rrrgggooo bbbrrrggg", offset: (15.1, 0))
 }))

 As described, `solved-goto` would only branch if the entire cube is solved, however since each algorithm affects a distinct area of the cube, it's possible for a human to determine whether a _single_ register is zero, by inspecting whether a particular section of the cube is solved.
+Remember that "solved" means that all of the stickers are the same color as the corresponding center.

+#figure(cetz.canvas(length: 15pt, {
+    import cetz.draw: *

+    content((-9.9, 3.1), [#set text(1.5em); (0, ?)])
+    cube("wwwwwwwww ggggggrrr rrrrrrbbb", offset: (-9.9, 0))
+    content((-4.9, 3.1), [#set text(1.5em); (?, 0)])
+    cube("wwwwwwwww bbbgggggg ooorrrrrr", offset: (-4.9, 0))
+}))

-In the example in the above figure representing (1, 0), it's easy to tell that the second register is zero because the entire bottom layer of the cube is solved.
+For the first cube in the above figure, it's easy to tell that the first register is zero because the entire top layer of the cube is solved.
 We can modify the "solved-goto" instruction to input a list of pieces, all of which must be solved for the branch to be taken, but not necessarily any more.
 The following illustrates a successful `solved-goto UF UFR` instruction that would require jumping to a different part of the program, as well as an unsuccessful one that would require going to the next instruction.

 #figure(scale(30%, reflow: true, image("Goto States.png")))